Li Chen the Emperor Xuanzong of Tang — Double-Faced Monarch of Tang Dynasty

 Pottery Figurines of the Tang Dynasty Play Polo — Nelson-Atkins Museum of Art (Photo by Dongmaiying)

-But Li Chen always could survive and came back to his palace later.
+But Li Chen always survived and came back to his palace later.

 In some gossip, Emperor Wuzong later commanded a close eunuch to murder Li Chen secretly, but this eunuch helped Li Chen escape to another city and then lied to the emperor.